 Many of Talbot's early settlers were Quakers, seeking a haven from persecution.
 Their Third Haven Meeting House, completed in 1684, is still active as a house of worship.
 Others were Puritans driven from Cavalier Virginia in the Cromwell era or Irish and Scottish rebels transported to the colony as indentured servants.
 Talbot County had one of the highest percentages of free blacks in the country.
 The county's African-Americans, both slave and free produced in Frederick Douglass the nation's greatest 19th Century advocate of black freedom and justice.

 In the Revolution, Talbot Countians played key roles.
-Mathew Tilghman was Maryland's acknowledged leader in the events leading to independence.
-His son-in-law, Tench Tilghman, was General Washington's aid, famous for his ride to carry the news of Cornwallis's surrender to the Continental Congress in Philadelphia.
-Young Perry Benson was a Revolutionary War hero and later, as Bridgadier General, he headed a citizen army which repulsed a British attack on St. Michaels in 1813.
+Matthew Tilghman was Maryland's acknowledged leader in the events leading to independence.
+His son-in-law, Tench Tilghman, was General Washington's aide de camp, famous for his ride to carry the news of Cornwallis's surrender to the Continental Congress in Philadelphia.
+Young Perry Benson was a Revolutionary War hero and later, as Brigadier General, he headed a citizen army which repulsed a British attack on St. Michaels in 1813.